cds-snc/digital-canada-ca/content/en/products/products/help-canadians-access-the-cpp-disability-benefit.md

 ---
-title: Help Canadians access the CPP Disability Benefit
+title: 'Help Canadians access the CPP Disability Benefit'
 translationKey: esdc-product
 description: >-
   Exploring how to improve service delivery for Canadians with disabilities and their children who apply for Canada Pension Plan (CPP) benefits.